SummerFrameworkTeam/SummerFramework/README.md

 ## Usage

+### Object Configuration

-Firstly,  complete your global configuration file. (framework and framework_version aren't required, it mean to be seen by developers)
+Firstly,  complete your global configuration file. `(framework and framework_version aren't required, it mean to be seen by developers)`

 ```json